Instructor: James Tompkin

 No prior experience with computer vision is assumed, although previous knowledge of visual computing or signal processing will be helpful (e.g., CSCI 1230).
 The following skills are necessary for this class:

 This class can be taken as a capstone.
-You will need to complete 10 points of extra credit in each of the projects.
+You will need to complete 10 points of extra credit in each of the projects, including a commensurate amount of work in the final project.

 There is no requirement to buy a textbook.
-The goal of the course is to be self contained, but sections from two textbooks will be suggested for more formalization and information.
-These two books are available free online.
-If you find a word or concept that you do not understand, then please also consider the computer vision dictionary listed third.
+The goal of the course is to be self contained, but sections from three textbooks will be suggested for more formalization and information.
+Two of these books are available free online, with the third available online through Brown's library.

 Further reading material: